 skip to main content

-HEALTHCARE CAREERS Updated: January 23, 2023
+HEALTHCARE CAREERS Updated: April 29, 2026

-Medical Billing and Coding Terminology
+Medical Billing and Coding Terminology, Acronyms, and Abbreviations

 Article by Adam Fenster

-Medical billing and coding is vital to the healthcare industry.
-Without it, hospitals and doctors’ offices wouldn’t be able to request payment for services.
-If you’ve looked into joining the field, you’ve probably heard a few medical billing and coding terms over and over.
-But what do they mean, and how do they relate to the job?
+Hospitals and doctors’ offices use medical billing and coding to request payment for services.
+If you’ve looked into entering this field, you may have seen some terms that you’re unfamiliar with.
+What do they mean, and how do they relate to the job?

-This list is a beginner’s guide to medical billing and coding terms.
-The first section includes terminology used in both medical billing and medical coding.
-This is followed by some of the most common medical billing and coding abbreviations and acronyms.
+This list is a beginner’s guide to medical billing and coding terminology.
+The first section includes basic terms used in medical billing and/or medical coding roles.
+This is followed by abbreviations and acronyms you could also encounter.
+The two together can give you a good start on what you need to know as a medical biller and coder.

-Medical Billing and Coding Terminology
+Basic Medical Billing and Coding Terms to Know

 Accept assignment